×

 When we asked people living in Vancouver what life is like and how people spend their time, they said:

 "Vancouver is a popular destination for expats and digital nomads due to its vibrant culture, stunning natural beauty, and excellent quality of life.
 The city offers a wide range of activities and attractions, from outdoor activities such as skiing and hiking to cultural attractions like museums and galleries.
 The city also has a thriving tech industry, making it an ideal place for digital nomads to work remotely.
 Expats in Vancouver can enjoy a diverse range of cuisines, from traditional Canadian dishes to international fare.
 The city also has a vibrant nightlife, with plenty of bars, clubs, and live music venues.
-Vancouver is a safe and welcoming city, with a diverse population and a strong sense of community," said one expat who made the move to Vancouver.
+Vancouver is a safe and welcoming city, with a diverse population and a strong sense of community," explained one expat living in Vancouver, Canada.

 What do expats in Vancouver appreciate most about the local culture?